Best Racing Games on PS4 2021: 6 Driving Sims and Arcade Racers You Should Try

 Racing games have been a hot ticket item since Sony released the first Play Station.
 Each new year brings more great games, and each one brings with it realistic experiences and a wider selection of cars and tracks.
 The line-up is impressive – particularly on PS4.

 But how do you choose which to buy?
-Many racing games can, on the surface, seem rather similar, and everybody wants something slightly different from a game.
+Many racing games can, on the surface, seem somewhat similar, and everybody wants something slightly different from a game.
 But Alphr has here for you a list of some of the best racing games from the last few years that you can play on PS4.

 2. GT Sport

 Another thing that makes Gran Turismo iconic is anyone (regardless of experience) can enjoy the gameplay.
 From amateurs to those who have played Gran Turismo for years, the difficulty levels are just right.

-3. DiRT 5
+4. DiRT 5

 If you don’t like rallying yet, you certainly will after buying DiRT 5.